 First option: The Verification Service should only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
 After the 43x errors have been returned once, any subsequent calls from that originating number generating a 43x should be treated as if it were unsigned or worse.

-Second option: A reason code passed in the 18x provisional response that indicates one of the four above scenerios.
-In addition, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “fixed” identity header field.
+Second option: A reason code passed in the 18x provisional response that indicates one of the four above scenarios.
+In addition, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “repaired” identity header field.

 Use of canon parameter

 For initial SHAKEN deployment, canon must be included to avoid any potential SBC interaction with headers, especially the Date header field, which could lead to large numbers of 438, Invalid Identity Header errors.

+TBD text to explain further

 SIP Identity Header